SNHU-CS/CS-330/module03/mod3_tutorials.md

 #### Exercise

-Look at the reference page for the `ortho` function, and play with its parameters to understand how this function behaves.
+Look at the [reference page](https://www.khronos.org/registry/OpenGL-Refpages/gl2.1/xhtml/glOrtho.xml) for the `ortho` function, and play with its parameters to understand how this function behaves.

+_Congratulations, you have now reached the end of the tutorial for Module Three!_